 For some agencies, the use of OT authority is permitted only if agency personnel have determined that a contract, grant, or cooperative agreement will not work.
 For example, under 10 U.S.C.
-2371, DOD may use an OT "when the use of a standard contract, grant, or cooperative agreement for such project is not feasible or appropriate."
-GAO has determined that its bid protest authority does not include non-procurement vehicles (such as OTs), but it will review "a timely protest that an agency is improperly using a cooperative agreement or other non-procurement instrument ... where a procurement contract is required..."
-The purpose of the that are knowledgeable of the advantages and disadvantages of OTs versus contracts and who are able to make informed decisions regarding which method is anticipated to provide better value to the Government."
+2371, DOD may use an OT "when the use of a standard contract, grant, or cooperative agreement

+&lt;sup>124 In the following passage, the Department of Homeland Security's chief procurement officer, while noting that OTs are useful, cautions that they are appropriate in only certain situations and emphasizes the necessity of having capable personnel administer OTs: "OTs, however, are not right for every situation, as the rights provided to the Government under an OT differ significantly from those provided under a traditional contract.
+While OTs are an extremely useful tool, they should only be used in appropriate situations by personnel that are knowledgeable of the advantages and disadvantages of OTs versus contracts and who are able to make informed decisions regarding which method is anticipated to provide better value to the Government."
 (U.S. Congress, House Committee on Homeland Security, Subcommittee on Emerging Threats, Cybersecurity and Science and Technology, "Other Transaction Authority: Flexibility at the Expense of Accountability?" statement of Thomas W. Essig, chief procurement officer, Department of Homeland Security, unpublished hearing, 110th Cong., 2nd sess., Feb.
 7, 2008, p.
 8.)
 Regarding the need for experienced, skilled acquisition personnel to establish and administer other transactions, GAO wrote: "The unique nature of other transaction agreements requires staff with experience in planning and conducting research and development acquisitions, strong business acumen, and sound judgment to enable them to operate in a relatively unstructured business environment."
 (U.S. Government Accountability Office, Improvements Could Further Enhance Ability to Acquire Innovative Technologies Using Other Transaction Authority, p.
 14.)

-&lt;sup>122 Smith, Drezner, and Lachow, Assessing the Use of "Other Transactions" Authority for Prototype Projects, p.
+&lt;sup>125 Smith, Drezner, and Lachow, Assessing the Use of "Other Transactions" Authority for Prototype Projects, p.
 3.

-The source of some items in this list was the following: U.S. Congress, House Committee on Homeland Security, Subcommittee on Emerging Threats, Cybersecurity, and Science and Technology, statement of L. Elaine Halchin, unpublished hearing, 110th Cong., 2nd sess., Feb.
+&lt;sup>126 The source of some items in this list was the following: U.S. Congress, House Committee on Homeland Security, Subcommittee on Emerging Threats, Cybersecurity, and Science and Technology, statement of L. Elaine Halchin, unpublished hearing, 110th Cong., 2nd sess., Feb.
 7, 2008, pp. 8-9.